 CBD comes from hemp.
 Like its more infamous cousin, marijuana, hemp is a type of cannabis plant.
 All cannabis plants naturally produce some amount of THC, the intoxicating (and federally illegal) cannabinoid.

-Does that mean that your CBD products will cause you to fail a drug test?
-Absolutely not.
+So, does CBD show up on a hair follicle test?
+And does that mean that your CBD products will cause you to fail a drug test?

 Why You Shouldn’t Worry About CBD Products Triggering a Positive on a Hair Follicle Test